 In sub-Saharan Africa, the numbers are heartbreaking.
 Curable conditions quickly become life-threatening due to a lack of safe surgery.

 Stay connected to the Mercy Ships family to see all the ways we change lives together.

 Why a ship?
 Simply put—a hospital ship is the best way to deliver safe surgeries to some of the poorest people in the world.

-Because 50% of the world’s population lives near a coast, we can provide more surgeries for more people
+Because 50% of the world’s population lives near a coast, we can provide more surgeries for more people with our floating hospitals.

-In regions where resources are scarce, a state-of-the-art hospital ship is the most efficient way to deliver free surgeries
+In regions where resources are scarce, a state-of-the-art hospital ship is the most efficient way to deliver free surgeries.

 Your compassion steps onboard to walk alongside each patient to remind them that they are not forgotten.

 Thousands line up.
 Many wait overnight, hoping and praying for the chance of life-changing surgery.
 Sadly, some must be turned away.
 Yellow patient cards serve as tickets for those approved to come onboard in the coming weeks for surgery.

 Step 2: Surgery

 Often, our volunteer surgeons can remove a life-threatening condition—like a facial tumor—in a matter of hours.
 Each surgery, and every patient, has their own story.
 Then, our entire crew offers their loving care to ensure patients receive the proper post-surgery treatment, rest and personal attention needed for a full recovery.